igncp/demos/README.md

 1. [ ] Remove or change dependencies
     - [ ] Remove Bootstrap but keep same look and feel
 1. [ ] Resolve TypeScript cases with `any`
+1. [ ] Resolve as many `@typescript-eslint/no-use-before-define` errors by using generics

 ## License